Cristopher-Cruz/ChatGPTClient/README.md

 ## SwiftUI

 The ChatGPT Client was built using SwiftUI, a modern and intuitive framework that allows developers to build dynamic and interactive user interfaces using a declarative approach.
 SwiftUI provides a set of common UI components that can be easily adapted to all Apple platforms, taking a more "platform-agnostic" approach as compared to UIKIT.
-In this project, views and models are shared across the targets efficiently, without the need for additional code, setup, or configuration.
+In this project, views and models are shared across the targets (iOS, macOS, watchOS) efficiently, without the need for additional code, setup, or configuration.

 ## Concurrency